The Ultimate Guide to Dating Your Family Photos

 Obvious Clues

-If you get lucky, the back of the photo can give clues to location or date.
+If you get lucky, the back of the photo can give clues to the location or date.
 If you are really lucky someone has written down some identifying information (people, place, event, date) for you.
 Congratulations, you have just won the photo detective jackpot!
-Take the writing with a grain of salt though.
+However, it’s a good idea to take the writing with a grain of salt.
 I recently found a family photo with 3 people identified on the back.
 The problem?
 It was a picture of only 1 person.

-In some cases, a developing date will be printed on the back or on the border on the front.
-But, remember, these printed dates on photos are the date the picture was developed and printed, not the date the photo was taken.
-An obvious example would be Christmas photos dated January 1952 were actually taken on Christmas of 1951.
+In some cases, a developing date will be printed on the back paper or the border on the front.
+Remember, these printed dates on photos are the date the picture was developed and printed, not the date the photo was taken, but at least it’s a starting point.
+An obvious example would be Christmas photos dated January 1952 were most likely taken on Christmas of 1951.
 I have had clients reprint an old scan which then got mixed back into their print collection.
 The photo was obviously from the 1940s but the developing stamp on the back said May 2015.

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com